Pyomo/pyomo/doc/OnlineDocs/developer_reference/expressions/index.rst

 .. note::

-    End-users will not likely need to know details related to how abstract expressions are generated and managed in Pyomo.
+    End-users will not likely need to know details related to how symbolic expressions are generated and managed in Pyomo.
 Thus, most of the following documentation of expressions in Pyomo is most useful for Pyomo developers.
 However, the discussion of runtime performance in the first section will help end-users write large-scale